 When did you first realize you were (fill in the blank___________________)?

 Were there family pressures?
 How did you manage those?

-Many people in the LGBT+ community, as well as our allies, are alienated and even disowned by their families and friends, leading to depression, drugs, bullying, and suicidal feelings.
-Have you ever experienced any of these?
-What did you do to overcome them?
+Many people in the LGBT+ community, as well as our allies, are alienated and even disowned by their families and friends.
+Have you experienced this?

 What’s life like now?